camila-maron/tailwind-course/README.md

 ## 🧩 Course Structure

-### ✔️ The Sandbox
+### ✔️ Fundamentals

 The course starts with a coding sandbox to experiment with all key aspects of Tailwind CSS.
 Each video introduces a new concept in a separate file, allowing for structured, incremental learning.

 Topics include:

 - Colors
 - Typography
 - Spacing & sizing
 - Flexbox
 - Grid
 - Borders, shadows, and effects
 - Responsive utilities
 - Dark mode
 - Transitions and animations

 > 💡 These sections are great for understanding Tailwind’s utility-first approach before jumping into projects.